 Remembering What I Have Been Through

-As I write this, the Paralympic games have started in Japan.
 There has been much talk about mental health, which is great to see.
 Athletes having the strength to open up about what we don’t see.
 I remember watching Wimbledon this year, something I have watched every year since 1975.
 A sport that I love and that I compete at in the transplant games.

 But listening to Naomi Osaka in the main games, I found myself challenging my own view about tennis.
 Was I so blinkered by my love of the sport, I was somehow ignoring the players and their feelings.
 I just love sport, but I never considered the mental health of the athletes and realise I was wrong to do that.
 Having to face the questions from the media and having your performance picked apart, was something I never considered.